Abbey National Life PPI Claim

 Abbey National Life PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Abbey National Life.

-There are many examples of Abbey National Life mis-selling PPI, some consumers were not even made aware by Abbey National Life that PPI was added to their policy, and if the customer was made aware that PPI had been added, they were not advised by Abbey National Life that it was optional.
+There are many examples of Abbey National Life mis-selling PPI, some consumers were not even made aware by Abbey National Life that PPI was attached to their policy, and if the customer was made aware that PPI had been attached, they were not informed by Abbey National Life that it was optional.